barionleg/ANTs_wiki/Compiling-ANTs-on-Linux-and-Mac-OS.md

 # Troubleshooting

-If you are building the latest source code, you can check the [ANTs Travis page](https://travis-ci.org/ANTsX/ANTs) to see if the code can compile successfully.
+If you are building the latest source code, you can check the [ANTs Travis page](https://travis-ci.org/ANTsX/ANTs) or the [CircleCI page](https://app.circleci.com/pipelines/github/ANTsX/ANTs?branch=master) to see if the code can compile successfully.
+Currently, Travis often has some failures because of limitations on the build time on Travis.
+If all the builds for a platform are red, something is probably wrong.
+CircleCI does a single build on Linux and is a pretty reliable indicator of whether the build has errors.

 ## git error messages while cloning ITK or VTK